Le Chat (song): Cover versions

 In France, the song was covered in 2004 by Star Academy 4 on the album Les Meilleurs Moments; this cover features as the seventh track on the album and is also available in an instrumental version.

 Chart performance

-In France, "Le Chat" debuted at number 42 on the chart edition of 30 May 1992, then climbed quickly and finally entered the top ten in the fifth week.
+In France, "Le Chat" debuted at number 42 on the chart edition of 30 May 1992, then climbed quickly and entered the top ten in the fifth week.
 It topped the chart two weeks later and stayed there for two months.
 Then it dropped slowly, totalling 18 weeks in the top ten and 28 weeks on the chart (top 50).
 "Le Chat" remained the only number-one single recorded a cappella.
 It was also the second biggest hit of 1992 in France, behind François Feldman's "Joy".
 In Belgium (Wallonia), it peaked at number five on 31 October 1992.
 On the European Hot 100, it stated at number 39 on 11 July 1992 and peaked at number 13 five weeks later, and fell off the chart after 21 weeks of presence.